SoburUCF/Hisat2_featureCount_RNAseq_analysis/README.md

 ## Data

-The bulk RNA sequence data were collected from this study https://www.nature.com/articles/s41590-020-00832-x
+The bulk RNA sequence data of sorted monocytes, derived from six patiens with COVID-19 and three healty donars from this study. https://www.nature.com/articles/s41590-020-00832-x

-This will download the SRA files and convert them in fastq.gz
+This will download the SRA files using parallel-fastq-dump and convert them in fastq.gz
 ```
 parallel-fastq-dump --sra-id SRR12926701 SRR12926702 SRR12926703 SRR12926704 SRR12926705 SRR12926706 SRR12926707 SRR12926708 SRR12926709 --threads 4 --outdir output/ --split-files --gzip
 ```